Hank Williams: Death

-Williams was scheduled to perform at the Municipal Auditorium in Charleston, West Virginia, on New Years Eve, December 31, 1952.
+Williams was scheduled to perform at Municipal Auditorium in Charleston, West Virginia, on New Year's Eve, December 31, 1952.
 Advance ticket sales totaled $3,000.
 That day, Williams could not fly because of a snow storm in the Montgomery area; he hired a college student, Charles Carr, to drive him to the concerts.
 On December 30, Williams and Carr stopped at the Redmont Hotel in Birmingham, Alabama.
 The following morning, they continued to Fort Payne, and then to Knoxville, Tennessee.
 Williams and his driver then took a flight to Charleston, but the plane returned to Knoxville due to bad weather.
 Back in Knoxville, the two arrived at the Andrew Johnson Hotel, and Carr requested a doctor for Williams, who was affected by the combination of the chloral hydrate and alcohol he had consumed on the way to Knoxville.

 Dr. P. H. Cardwell injected Williams with two shots of vitamin B_{12} that also contained a quarter-grain of morphine.
 Carr and Williams checked out of the hotel, but the porters had to carry Williams to the car.
 Carr later mentioned that Williams had severe hiccups, while the porters said that he had made a coughing sound twice.
 Carr spoke with Toby Marshall on the phone, who informed him on behalf of the tour's promoter, A.V.
-Bamford, that the show in Charleston was cancelled and he ordered him instead to drive Williams to Canton, Ohio, for a New Year's Day concert there.
+Bamford, that the show in Charleston was canceled and he ordered him instead to drive Williams to Canton, Ohio, for a New Year's Day concert there.